 October 11, 2018

 In an effort to help voters show up to vote in the midterm elections on Nov.
-6, Uber will be offering free rides to people headed for the polls.
+6, Uber will be offering ways to get free rides for people headed to the polls.

-The ride-share service announced Thursday that Uber users can find their polling place in the app come Election Day and book a ride to get there, free of charge.
-The option is designed to open automatically in the app.
+The ride-share service announced Thursday that Uber users can find their polling place in the app come Election Day and book a ride to get there, free of charge, using promo codes distributed by #VoteTogether and Democracy Works.

 The voter registration deadline in Pennsylvania is already closed, but Uber is also helping people register in time for the midterm elections.
 In the app there are now resources to assist riders through the process, and the company plans to email riders and drivers, as well as UberEats delivery partners, about voter registration.